Effeilo/ergonomize.css/documentation.md

 }
 ```

-Allow only vertical resizing of `textarea`.
+Allows only vertical resizing of `textarea`.

 ```css
 textarea {